Schedule at a Glance

 Automatic: Driving Motor Voter Registration Forward

 Experts in National Voter Registration Act/Motor Voter and Automatic Voter Registration (AVR) to discuss expanding AVR to additional agencies.
 Extending AVR to agencies like Covered CA can help reach more underrepresented voters, especially low-income Californians who don't have a car and don't interact with the DMV.
 The panel will examine other states which already have AVR in place at non-DMV agencies, and also make space to discuss how the existing Motor Voter AVR system at California's DMV can be further improved to increase registration access and close gaps.
-I could also present this topic as an individual presentation.

 The State of Language Access in California and the Road to an Inclusive Democracy

 This panel will provide a brief review of the state of language access in California and provide two case studies of practices and policies that increase access to limited English proficient voters.
 The first case study will focus on Partnership for the Advancement of New American’s (PANA’s) work with others to successfully advocate for language coverage beyond the communities covered by federal and state laws in the County of San Diego.
 The second case study will focus on San Mateo County’s partnership with community-based organizations to conduct outreach and education in hard-to-reach communities.

 Young people across the country are taking up the torch when it comes to social and civic issues and are more energized than ever!
 How can we convert that energy into voting power?
 This panel will explore how organizations are using tools like social media and podcasts to reach this untapped voting block.
 With innovation and strategy, we can all help the next generation of voters cast their ballots and make their voices heard!

 Dr. Mindy Romero, Center for Inclusive Democracy at the USC Sol Price School for Public Policy